 Whenever possible throughout this book, I have attempted to fish the new, suggested spinner or dun/spinner for obvious reasons.
 I had permission to study and collect on all three spring creeks for which I was very grateful.
-When I saw the Centroptilums on Armstrong and after I designed the first version, I asked Allyn O'Hair, the owner, if I could try it out during the next few evenings, particularly since most anglers left the creek long before dark.
+When I saw the CENTROPTILUMS on Armstrong and after I designed the first version, I asked Allyn O'Hair, the owner, if I could try it out during the next few evenings, particularly since most anglers left the creek long before dark.

-He gave me permission and on July 29 I started fishing at 7:30 with the first of the new Centroptilum imitations.
+He gave me permission and on July 29 I started fishing at 7:30 with the first of the new CENTROPTILUM imitations.
 No other angler was on the river.
 It was a quiet, lovely time of the day with little wind and overcast sky.
 I started just above the changing lean to and picnic table in the rather wide and deep flat which always seems to have several trout showing.
 I would hate to guess how many artificial flies have been coaxed down through this water, the blueprint of them and the real thing firmly implanted in the heads of every trout in it.
 They look so easy, perhaps even friendly because they let you get so close.
 A short reach cast.
 7x leader.
 No drag on the fly.
 Bingo!
 That's what you think!
-Instead it's refusal after refusal, the trout with head up just under that obvious fake, often following the flow of the following that the foot or more before returning to his spot and devouring the next natural with gusto.
+Instead it's refusal after refusal, the trout with head up just under that obvious fake, often following it a foot or more to check the fisherman's knot...improved clinch or Turle....before returning to his spot and devouring the next natural with gusto.